 Lower Cost of Living

-This style of a house takes up less space than a typical family home.
+One of the benefits of this style of a house is it takes up less space than a typical family home.
 Furthermore, because you share shared walls and have a smaller footprint, townhouses are frequently less expensive than single-family homes in the same neighborhood, even if they have identical square footage.

 Compact Size Means Cheaper Repairs